antoine3000/dok-antoine/content/fabac-assignments/2020-05-06-networking-communications/_index.md

 title: Networking and communications
 ---

-For this week's assignment, I'll connect two [ESP8266](http://esp8266.net) / [NodeMCU](https://www.nodemcu.com/index_en.html) together on the WiFi network and exchange data between them.
+For this week's assignment, I will connect two [ESP8266](http://esp8266.net) / [NodeMCU](https://www.nodemcu.com/index_en.html) together on the WiFi network and exchange data between them.

 Understanding the basics of networking and how communication between devices works will be highly beneficial for my final project.